RobertHuben/tree_point_clouds/README.md

 _Example 4:_ Saving the output csvs to another folder:

 ```
-# create a side view of the trees rotated 90 degrees:
+# saves the csv outputs to the folder example_folder/
 python3 tree_segment.py -f sample_data/treeID_40113_merged.las -of example_folder
 ```